V2 – bigShoulders

 Bolt your preferred Tool Holder panels to the Z Sled Face.
 Here we're adding the pen attachment.
 Note: these bolt heads will become inaccessible later in the assembly process.

-Flip over Z Sled Face panel and bolt to Z Sled Rail Runner assembly.
-Don't forget to apply ironic sticker.
+Bolt the Z Sled Face panel to the Z Sled Rail Runner assembly.
+Don’t forget to apply ironic sticker.

 Zcart_07